 - You’ll repeat that until you get all the tests working!

 Try to get through the first two phases (creating the components and doing the control and interconnect tutorial) by the end of the first week.
-That will leave the second week for just implementing the rest of the instructions.
-(Or, if you do the first two phases during Thanksgiving break, then you’ll have TWO weeks to implement the other instructions!)
+That will leave you a week for implementing the rest of the instructions.

 Getting familiar with what you’ve been given